aldredb/external-ca/REVOKE.md

 1. Add the CRL into `Org1MSP` MSP definition
 2. Replace the compromized ICA's certificate with that of the new ICA in `Org1MSP` MSP definition
-3. Replace the current MSP Administrator's certificate with that of the new MSP Administrator in `Org1MSP` MSP definition
+3. Replace the `NodeOU` identifiers with the new certificate chain in `Org1MSP` MSP definition

 <img src="img/revoke-progress2.png" width="500" />